Skip to main content

 • Investigation in qualitative work covers fieldwork: conducting interviews, running focus groups, ethnographic observation, document collection.
 Name each fieldworker.

 • Data Curation covers transcription, anonymisation, coding-frame development and codebook maintenance.
-This is substantial work and deserves explicit recognition.
+This is substantive work and deserves explicit recognition.

 • Formal Analysis covers thematic analysis, framework analysis, grounded-theory coding, narrative analysis or discourse analysis.
 The analytical approach belongs in the Methods section; the CRediT role records who did the analysis.